amandalin047/ERP_2023Fall/README.md

 pip3 install virtualenv
 ```

-After installation, create a new folder called `erpclass`, go to that folder, and create a virtual environment named `venv`.
-Execute the commands below one line at a time:
+After installation, create a new folder called `erpclass`, go to that folder, and create a virtual environment named `venv` by executing the commands below one line at a time:
 ```
 mkdir erpclass; cd erpclass
 virtualenv venv